This is a transcription of an audio lecture from The Sufi Path of Self-knowledge, originally given live at the Chicagoland Gnostic Academy.

 It also signifies restraining lustful thoughts, feelings, and impulses in the three brains.
 This is difficult for beginners, but something gnostic matrimonies learn through practice and discipline.

 The cup of love, sexual magic, is not caused by one’s own will, but by the will of the Innermost Beings within husband and wife.
-This signifies consciousness of divinity within the sexual act.
+This signifies consciousness of divinity within the sexual act, the Benefactor, mun'im, which etymologically relates to the Arabic word for believer, al-mumin, a term for an alchemist.

-He who regards the benefit sees through himself and therefore sees himself (meaning his desires, egotism, lust), but he who regards the benefactor sees through Him (the Being) and therefore does not see himself (as ego), so that, although he is intoxicated (drunk on that pleasure of sexual union), his intoxication is sobriety (there is control of the sexual energy; one is sober-headed and rational). –Al-Hujwiri, Revelation of the Mystery
+He who regards the benefit sees through himself and therefore sees himself (meaning his desires, egotism, lust), but he who regards the benefactor sees through Him (the Being) and therefore does not see himself (as ego), so that, although he is intoxicated (drunk on that pleasure of sexual union), his intoxication is sobriety (there is control and transmutation of the sexual energy; one is sober-headed and rational because the couple are not slaves of desire). –Al-Hujwiri, Revelation of the Mystery

 To be sober in Sufi terms is to be in control of one’s energies in the sexual act.
 One dominates sex with the consciousness, redirecting the animal impulse of desire and transmuting it up the spine.
 Those people who let themselves be carried away by the pleasures of sex culminate in the orgasm.
 Thereafter their sexuality governs their mind and they fall downward into the abyss, forming the inverted pentagram.